-- 12.01 The Employer agrees to post notices of all job vacancies including newly created positions within the bargaining unit which are to be filled, excluding those specially funded positions which require the Association to hire from designated unemployed groups.
+- 12.01 (a) The Employer agrees to post notices of all job vacancies including newly created positions within the bargaining unit which are to be filled, excluding those specially funded positions which require the Association to hire from designated unemployed groups.
 A vacancy is defined as a new or existing position that is unfilled or unoccupied and needs to be filled.
 Such notices shall be posted for a period of five (5) working days on Nucleus.
-The Employer will ensure that employees who are on leave maintain access to the combox in Nucleus.
+The Employer will ensure that employees who are on leave maintain access to the Com-Box in Nucleus.
 Interested employees who have completed their probationary period must apply within the five (5) working day period of the posting.
+The vacancies created by the filling of the posted initial vacancy shall also be posted. - (b) Part-time opportunities for transfer will be sent out electronically on a quarterly basis.
+Employees who wish to provide an expression of interest shall have 5 working days to provide notice of interest.
+It is understood that internal applicants will be given priority to the opportunity before external applicant(s).
+The parties also agree that in urgent situations a posting can be sent outside of this date and the same 5 day window for notice of interest shall apply.

-The vacancies created by the filling of the posted initial vacancy shall also be posted. - 12.02 Notice of permanent job vacancies shall include the nature of the position, qualifications, hours of work, salary range and program location.
+12.02 Notice of permanent job vacancies shall include the nature of the position, qualifications, hours of work, salary range and program location.